legacysurvey/legacysurvey/pages/dr7/issues.rst

 DR1 and DR2 coadd files have been deprecated
 ============================================

-As of August 23rd, 2018, the DR1 and DR2 coadd directories has been removed from earlier data released to save space.
+On August 23rd, 2018, the DR1 and DR2 coadd directories were removed to
+save space.
 Data from those directories is still available via FTP from the NOAO archive for `DR1`_ and `DR2`_.

 .. _`DR1`: ftp://archive.noao.edu/public/hlsp/decals/dr1/coadd/